 114. i.
 Support the cylinder casting with the water-jacket cover downwards, arrange the "brasses" in position, the flywheel-end "brasses," with their square edges outwards, flush with the casting, and put the engine foot casting in position, as determined by the two locating pegs, to ascertain that the "brasses" all fit when the ten main bolts are tightened up.
 This is most important, as it ensures an oil-tight joint, and maintains the crank-chamber compression.
 A slight oil leakage at the flange may cause lubrication trouble.
 (See Caution, Art.
-111, i.)
+III, i).

 ii.
-Previous to the usual scraping to suit the crankshaft, a special $1\frac{1}{2}$ " diameter piloted reamer (service tool No. A378) should be put through.
+Previous to the usual scraping to suit the crankshaft, a special $1^{1''}{2}$ diameter piloted reamer (service tool No. A378) should be put through.

 iii.
-Failing the special reamer, the starter side main bearing should be accurately trued up in a lathe, and bored to suit the crankshaft diameter (from dead size to one-thousandth larger).
+In early engines the starter side main bearing is not split, hence in the absence of a special reamer this bearing should be accurately trued up in a lathe, and bored to suit the crankshaft diameter (from dead size to one-thousandth larger).
 Ease this bearing by scraping until it can be pushed on the crankshaft.

 iv.
-Assemble all the main-bearing "brasses" and the crankshaft, with con-rods removed, in the main engine castings, then dismantle, and remove the hard or high places by scraping, repeating the operation until the oiled crankshaft can be rotated by hand without the aid of the flywheel or tools, when the bolts are tightened on to a dry paper joint or81.
+Assemble all the main-bearing "brasses" and the crankshaft, with con-rods removed, in the main engine castings, then dismantle, and remove the hard or high places by scraping, repeating the operation until the oiled crankshaft can be rotated by hand without the aid of the flywheel or tools, when the bolts are tightened on to a dry paper joint 0181.

 v.
 Insert the oil holes and grooves, as in Figs. 47-58.
 The importance of working accurately to these drawings is obvious, because, if the holes are out of place, they will not register with the corresponding holes in the engine casting.
 Similarly, the circumferential grooves, if cut the wrong distance from the ends of the "brasses," will not register with the holes in the crankshaft, or, if not accurate in length, they will impair the oil circulation, as their action, when the engine is running, is similar to the valves of a pump.
 (See Arts.
-16-25.)
+16-25).